 When it was released in 1975, many Toledo residents, including Mayor Harry Kessler, were not thrilled by the song’s content.

 However, it remains to this day a cheerful and funny song that, when not taken too seriously, is a great listen.

-Damien Jurado’s song “Ohio” tells the story of a young woman in the big city who wants to “come home.”
-The lyrics indicate she has been away from Ohio for a long time and longs to see her mother, to hug and kiss her.
+“Ohio” tells the story of a young woman in the big city who wants to “come home.”
+At the start, the singer describes seeing her hailing a taxi.
+They strike up a conversation, during which he finds out that she has been away from Ohio for a long time.
+She longs to see her mother, whom she hadn’t seen “in ages.”

 A nostalgic ode to the “good ole days,” Randy Newman’s “Dayton, Ohio – 1903” is a sweet and sentimental song.
 It was included in Newman’s 1972 Sail Away album.